matrix-io/fpga-environment-setup/README.md

 # FPGA Programming Environment Setup
-How to set up the Xilinx compiler for FPGA code to flash the SPARTAN-6 FPGAs on MATRIX devices.
+How to set up the Xilinx compiler for FPGA code, and get started with FPGA programming on the SPARTAN-6 FPGAs on MATRIX devices.

+> Please note that the open-source FPGA code for MATRIX devices have the mic digital signal processing (DSP) algorithms omitted.
+So, reflashing the FPGA with modified code will remove mic functionality.
+Directions on how to restore the original FPGA configurations with mics is available on our [documentaion](https://matrix-io.github.io/matrix-documentation/).

 ### For Linux